Apply for aid

 When should I apply?

-- The FAFSA application opens October 1 for the following academic year.
+- The FAFSA application usually opens October 1 for the following academic year.
+The 2024-2025 FAFSA will not be open until December 2023.
 We encourage you to complete your application and send required documents as soon as possible.

 - Why so early?
 OSU receives limited funding for the Supplemental Educational Opportunity Grant (SEOG) and Federal Work-Study (FWS).
 Funding for state grants, including the Oklahoma Tuition Aid Grant (OTAG), is limited and earliest applicants receive priority for funds.